nopnop2002/esp-idf-ssd1306/BenchMark/README.md

 The i2c clock frequency used by this project is 400KHz.
 The measurement result is [FPS].
 __Wire cables should be as short as possible.__
+For any SoCs, the New Driver achieved faster results than the Legacy Driver.
 |SoC@CPU Freq|Legacy Driver|New Driver||
 |:-:|:-:|:-:|:-:|
 |ESP32@160|34.0|35.2||